elkwal/Awwards/README.md

 * Python has been used to form this application.

 ## Known Bugs.
-there are no know Bugs in this web page.
+there are no known Bugs in this web page.

 ## Technologies Used in creating the dice game.
 * python